Persulence/wormaudio/README.md

 It allows adaptive sounds to be designed in a graphical editor and distributed in a format that can be deployed to multiple game engines.

-It is in the early stages of development and **not is ready for production use**.

 > [!CAUTION]
 > WormAudio is in the early stages of development and is not ready for production use.